MKFirmware/MarlinKimbra/README.md

 *  G4  - Dwell S<seconds> or P<milliseconds>
 *  G10 - retract filament according to settings of M207
 *  G11 - retract recover filament according to settings of M208
-*  G28 - Home all Axis
+*  G28 - Home all Axis.
+G28 M for bed manual setting with LCD.
 *  G29 - Detailed Z-Probe, probes the bed at 3 points.
 You must de at the home position for this to work correctly.
 *  G30 - Single Z Probe, probes bed at current XY location. - Bed Probe and Delta geometry Autocalibration
 *  G31 - Dock Z Probe sled (if enabled)